Immanuel-19/Business-Intelligence-Dashboard-Week-2-Analystlab-Africa/README.md

 # Data Structure & Initial Checks

 The Global Superstore dataset consists of a single table containing 24 columns and 51,290 records.
+The dataset was further divided into six tables during modelling using a star schema.
 The dataset captures information across orders, customers, geographical locations, products, sales, discounts, shipping, and profitability, providing the necessary data to evaluate the company's overall business performance.

 ![Global Superstore ERD](dashboards/data_model.png)